CachyOS/repo-manage-util/CONFIG_AND_PG_README.md

 ### Configuration File Location

+By default, the utility looks for a configuration file in the following locations:
+1.  `~/.config/repo-manage-util/config.toml`
+2.  `/etc/repo-manage-util/config.toml`

-By default, the utility looks for the configuration file at `~/.config/repo-manage-util/config.toml`.
-You can specify a different path using the `--config` command-line argument.
+You can also specify a custom path using the `--config` command-line argument.

 ### Global Settings